 Jump to:

-Tell Me About The Wisconsin Brandy Old Fashioned Sweet
+- Brandy Old Fashioned Sweet Recipe

-Flavor: Two main flavors shine through this classic cocktail: boozy brandy and sweet fruit.
+Awesome flavor.
+Two main flavors shine through this classic cocktail: boozy brandy and sweet fruit.

-Texture: Smooth with a crisp fizz from the lemon-lime soda.
+Smooth and refreshing.
+Smooth with a crisp fizz from the lemon-lime soda.

-Time: From start-to-finish, it will take you approximately five minutes to mix up this Wisconsin Brandy Old Fashioned recipe.
+Quick to mix up.
+From start-to-finish, it will take you approximately five minutes to mix up this Wisconsin Brandy Old Fashioned recipe.

 Bitters: You might think that, since it’s only a few dashes, you can skip the bitters.
 Bitters are wonderfully aromatic, though, and since so much of our sense of taste is really our sense of smell in disguise, this cocktail is at it’s best when you use bitters.
 Angostura bitters is the most common for this drink.